 Disproportionately High Rates

-In fact, rates of addiction among transgendered people are “disproportionately higher” than rates of substance abuse in the general community, writes the Center for American Progress.
-As many as 30 percent of LGBT people report abuse of drugs and alcohol, while the general rate of abuse is only 9 percent.
+In fact, rates of addiction among transgender people are “disproportionately higher” than rates of substance misuse in the general community, writes the Center for American Progress.
+As many as 30% of LGBT people report misuse of drugs and alcohol, while the general rate of misuse is only 9%.

-The cycle of prejudice, stress, and substance abuse is a vicious one.
-Millions of transgendered people are often ignored or willfully misunderstood, causing them personal distress and suffering.
+The cycle of prejudice, stress, and substance misuse is a vicious one.
+Millions of transgender people are often ignored or willfully misunderstood, causing them personal distress and suffering.
 Many LGBT people have to fight daily (and private) battles against discrimination and prejudice for their gender identity and/or their sexual orientation, which takes the form of poverty, violence and abuse, higher incarceration rates, and double standards in housing, employment, and healthcare.
-Unsurprisingly, these realities often lead to deep-seated feelings of stress, depression, and anxiety; this, in turn, drives some of those people to use alcohol and drugs to self-medicate and cope with their problems.
+Unsurprisingly, these realities often lead to deep-seated feelings of stress, depression, and anxiety.
+This, in turn, drives some of those people to use alcohol and drugs to self-medicate and cope with their problems.
 Deficiencies in LGBT-targeted healthcare also contribute to dangerously high rates of addiction within LGBT communities.

-The high rate of addiction among transgendered people means that they are also more likely to die than members of the general population.
-Figures published by the National LGBT Tobacco Control Network reveal that smoking kills 30,000 gay and/or transgendered people every year.
-While only 29 percent of straight adolescents smoke, as many as 45 percent of LGBT women and 35 percent of LGBT men consumed tobacco products.
+The high rate of addiction among transgender people means that they are also more likely to die than members of the general population.
+Figures published by the National LGBT Tobacco Control Network reveal that smoking kills 30,000 gay and/or transgender people every year.
+While only 29% of straight adolescents smoke, as many as 45% of LGBT women and 35% of LGBT men consumed tobacco products.
 LGBT individuals have the highest smoking rates out of every vulnerable population, largely as a reaction to the stress they are subjected to as part of their gender identity and/or sexual orientation.

-Rates of abuse are higher when other substances are taken into account; 25 percent of the LGBT population drinks dangerously, for example, but only as much as 10 percent of the overall population does the same.
+Rates of misuse are higher when other substances are taken into account; 25% of the LGBT population drinks dangerously, for example, but only as much as 10% of the overall population does the same.
 Similarly, LGBT individuals use marijuana, methamphetamines, and heroin to higher degrees than people who identify as heterosexual.
-As a result of substance abuse, discrimination, and other factors, as many as 40 percent of LGBT teenagers have attempted suicide or have seriously thought of suicide.
-On the topic of being bullied for their gender identity, 78 percent of transgender students reported suicide attempts as a consequence.
+As a result of substance misuse, discrimination, and other factors, as many as 40% of LGBT teenagers have attempted suicide or have seriously thought of suicide.
+On the topic of being bullied for their gender identity, 78% of transgender students reported suicide attempts as a consequence.

 Emotional and Social Consequences

-For transgendered people, stress doesn’t just come from the playground.
-For those who identify with a gender different from their birth gender, or who are gender nonconforming in some other way, being rejected by their family adds to the likelihood of substance abuse or suicide.
-A researcher at the Graduate Center of City University of New York told Reuters Health that the experience of being disowned by family members “can have serious emotional and social consequences,” especially when the cause of the rejection is so deeply tied to the transgendered person’s sense of self.
+For transgender people, stress doesn’t just come from the playground.
+For those who identify with a gender different from their birth gender, or who are gender nonconforming in some other way, being rejected by their family adds to the likelihood of substance misuse or suicide.
+A researcher at the Graduate Center of City University of New York told Reuters Health that the experience of being disowned by family members “can have serious emotional and social consequences,” especially when the cause of the rejection is so deeply tied to the transgender person’s sense of self.

-Around 54 percent of participants said that the amount of family rejection they experienced was “low”; as many as 14 percent of the adults said that the rejection they received from their family could be considered “high.”
-Approximately 42 percent of the adults said that they had tried to commit suicide at least once, and 26 percent said they abused drugs or alcohol.
+Around 54% of participants said that the amount of family rejection they experienced was “low”; as many as 14% of the adults said that the rejection they received from their family could be considered “high.”
+Approximately 42% of the adults said that they had tried to commit suicide at least once, and 26% said they misused drugs or alcohol.

 Transgender Mental Health and Poor Outcomes

 For example, “nearly all research into transgender individuals’ mental health shows poorer outcomes,” says NPR, especially for transgender people who are low-income, female, and of color.
-While nearly one-third of trans Americans are HIV-positive, transgender women of color have an even greater risk of being diagnosed with HIV; a 2009 study by the National Institute of Health found that over 56 percent of black transgender women have HIV-AIDS.
+While nearly one-third of transgender Americans are HIV-positive, transgender women of color have an even greater risk of being diagnosed with HIV.
+A 2009 study by the National Institute of Health found that over 56% of black transgender women have HIV-AIDS.
 Most research on transgender health has used white Americans; more is known now about black transgender individuals than before, but “there is almost nothing” known about Hispanic transgender people.

 The Effects of Extreme Poverty